...

 Many of us would feel unsure about how to act in this situation.
 While Texas law trusts parents to make the best decisions for their children, it might seem intrusive to intervene.
 Yet, seeing a child at risk stirs a need to act, despite potential backlash from the parents.

 In such instances, contacting child protective services is not always the first step.
 But if it seems like the only viable option to ensure a child’s safety, hesitation should not prevent action.
-Today’s blog post will explore when it’s appropriate to involve CPS and when a direct conversation with parents might be more effective.
+Today’s blog post will explore when and how to call CPSin Texas and when a direct conversation with parents might be more effective.

 At the Law Office of Bryan Fagan, we frequently assist Texas parents with CPS cases.
 We recognize the stress and uncertainty these cases can bring.
 Although CPS might sometimes seem overzealous, understanding when their involvement is beneficial is crucial.
 Our experienced family law attorneys are ready to offer guidance.
 For any questions about today’s topic, feel free to contact us for a free consultation.